SUNET/docker-edusign-app/README.rst

     Default: `urn:oid:2.16.840.1.113730.3.1.241,displayName`

+SIGNER_ATTRIBUTES_FREJA
+    The attributes that are displayed in the image representation of the signature when signing with Freja+, given as :code:`<name>,<friendlyName>`, and separated by semicolons.

+    Default: `urn:oid:2.16.840.1.113730.3.1.241,displayName`

 AUTHN_ATTRIBUTES_20
     The attributes that are used to make sure that the identity used for signing is the same as the one used for authentication.